Ballantrae is a village community in scenic Carrick, South Ayrshire.

-The Kings Arms has been at the centre of village life for over 200 years and has recently been taken into community ownership to become a hub for the village as well as its pub.
+The Kings Arms was at the centre of village life for over 200 years and taken into community ownership before its eventual closure in 2022.

 Ballantrae and the coast have long been a place of inspiration for many photographers, painters, poets; some famous, many less so, who return again and again to capture the mood.
 Storytellers remind us of our cultural past and ancient landscape.
 Hopeful fishers cast their lines from the beach or fly fish the river Stinchar, while others pilot small boats along old and trusted ‘grounds’ hunting for lobster and herring.

-Local villagers plant garden crops and share them with neighbours, while a friendly welcome can always be found in the local shop and garage.
-Community groups of Ballantrae support a happy and caring community, while the Kings Arms Community Pub and Hub forms the heart of the welcome, a place to find info, a smiley greeting and warm souls.
+Local villagers plant garden crops and share them with neighbours, while a friendly welcome can always be found in the local shop and garage, while the community groups of Ballantrae support a happy and caring community.

 Recreation & Enjoyment